 Trillium sessile L. is native to the north central and east central United States.
 It is frequently misrepresented in cultivation; most of the plants bought or seen under this name actually correspond to T. cuneatum or one of the western sessiles, although the true plant is of much smaller stature than any of these.
 It can be a charming plant and very fine forms with excellent leaf mottling and petal color can be found.
 In particular, I have seen yellow plants, and those with yellow flowers edged with purple, creating a very attractive picotee effect.
 Photos by John Lonsdale.

 Trillium simile Gleason is native to North Carolina, Tennessee, and Georgia, United States.
 It is a very attractive large species, often forming small clumps, with erect creamy-white flowers (normally) with a purple ovary.
 The flower is characteristically more funnel-shaped with the ends of the petals flaring sideways.
 First two photos by John Lonsdale.
 The last photo is taken by Nhu Nguyen taken in the Great Smokies National Park.

-Trillium underwoodii It is virtually impossible to distinguish between non-flowering plants of T. decipiens and T. underwoodii.
+Trillium underwoodii Small is virtually impossible to distinguish from Trillium decipiens in non flowering plants.
 The major difference is one of stature of flowering plants, and the ratio of leaf length to stem height.
 In T. underwoodii the stems are 3" to 8" tall and 1 to 1.5 times the leaf length, whereas in T. decipiens the ratio increases to over 3, the leaf size remaining similar.
 Photos by John Lonsdale, Alani Davis, and Jay Yourch.
 This species is native to the states of Alabama, Florida, Georgia (United States).

-Trillium vaseyi is a spectacular species native to the southeastern United States with huge (up to 3" across) flowers of deep red-maroon nodding below the leaves.
+Trillium vaseyi Harb. is a spectacular species native to the southeastern United States with huge (up to 3" across) flowers of deep red-maroon nodding below the leaves.
 White flowered forms are known and it is the last species to flower here.
 Photo by John Lonsdale.
-See pictures of hybrids of it with Trillium rugelii under that species.
+See pictures of hybrids of it with Trillium rugelii.